Insolvency or potential insolvency is unwelcome. It is though, at times, an unavoidable issue faced by both businesses and individuals.

 As a result of the answer being yes to any of these; what are the options and possible outcomes on both sides?

 Examples of the team’s work:

 - Acting for administrators, liquidators, receivers, trustees in bankruptcy and supervisors of voluntary arrangements

-- Security and guarantees
+- Security and guarantees: banks and otherwise

 - Defending claims made against businesses and individuals by liquidators, trustees in bankruptcy and others (preference, transactions at an undervalue, wrongful trading and misfeasance)

 - The protection, restructuring and recovery of businesses